tskit-dev/msprime/docs/replication.md

 ```

 In general it's a good idea to encapsulate specific simulations
-in a function like this: an free parameters (like ``sample_size`` here)
+in a function like this: any free parameters (like ``sample_size`` here)
 can be passed in as parameters to the function, and any fixed values
 (like e.g., ``sequence_length``) can be specified in one place,
 avoiding repetition and potential for mistakes.
 Having defined the
 generator function, we can now run it for a given number of
 replicates and sample size.
-In this example, we com
-compute the number of
+In this example, we compute the number of
 {meth}`segregating sites<tskit:tskit.TreeSequence.segregating_sites>`
 in each replicate tree sequence, and store the values in a numpy
 array: